 If you push this agenda, you may find that the number of redundant meetings starts to drop because people have easy access to the information they need without having to rely on others to reiterate.
 For you, this means more free time and a lighter meeting schedule.

 Not all status updates need to happen in a meeting.
 Most status updates are better suited for other asynchronous meeting tools such as Slack, Asana, or even email.

 The next time you've added to a meeting for the sole purpose of giving an update, ask yourself if it can be done through an asynchronous channel first.
 If the answer is yes, then do it.
-If it makes sense, encourage your team to share updates asynchronously rather than through a meeting.
+If it makes sense, encourage your team to opt-in for asynchronous meetings.

 In most cases, they'll be perfectly fine with it and will prefer getting the update in writing so that they can refer back to it later.
 As for you, you can learn about what the rest of the team is working on later in your own time through the methods we've already discussed (if needed!).

 Finally, you've probably been in a situation where you attended an hour-long meeting without saying a word.
 You didn't even know why you were needed in the meeting—it was probably because you're part of the team, and the organizer wanted to ensure everyone was "in the loop".

 To avoid this, take the initiative and reach out to the organizer ahead of time.
 Ask them about your role in the meeting and what is expected of you.
 If they can't give you a clear answer, then chances are you don't need to be in the meeting.

 Doing this not only protects your time but also forces the organizer to be more mindful about who they invite to meetings.
 Ultimately, this should lead to shorter and more focused meetings where the right people are invited to collaborate.

 If we were to sum it all up, we'd simply say: if you're not happy with the number of meetings you're currently attending, then take matters into your own hands and start implementing some of these changes.